grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 "world"!`
 ```

-The preceding multiline raw string is interpreted as a string with the following value:
+The preceding multiline raw string is interpreted as a string with the following value.

 ```string
 Hello,